lashtan/School-Projects/README.md

 This repo will contain projects and/or assignments from my time in academia.
 As it stands, this only contains a small handful of assignments while attending UCSB.
+This is most likely a temporarily public repo that will be used to track my own progress.